vishal423/ngx-hipster/projects/ngx-hipster/README.md

 > Angular schematics to scaffold production ready angular material applications

+# Demo

+You can try out demo application at https://vishal423.github.io/ngx-hipster/index.html (login with username: `admin` and password: `adm in` to access the protected pages)

+Demo application uses angular in-memory-api to intercept all back-end api calls.

 # Pre-requisites

 This guide assumes that you have already created a new angular cli application with `SCSS` styles.